tektoncd/community/teps/0125-configmaps-and-secrets-as-param-value-source.md

 ## Proposal

-To achieve the requirement, lets take inspiration from Kubernetes API Env section of each Container.
+To achieve the requirement, lets take inspiration from `Kubernetes API Env section of each Container`

 ```go
 // EnvVar represents an environment variable present in a Container.